 Landed Cost: The amount a distributor charges for picking up and delivering products, including all freight charges.

-Lift: Also see “Incremental Revenue” – the percentage of increased sales, calculated through dividing baseline sales by incremental sales, and multiplying the result by 100.
+Lift: Also see “Incremental Revenue” – the percentage of increased sales, calculated by dividing baseline sales by incremental sales and multiplying the result by 100.

-Line Extension: When a brand adds an additional product to their sales lines.
-This could be anything from a new flavor or recipe, to size or packaging shape.
+Line Extension: When a brand adds an additional product to its sales lines.
+This could be anything from a new flavor or recipe to size or packaging shape.

 Loss Leader: Products that are priced at or below cost – a technique used by retailers to encourage in-store visits and additional purchases with higher profit margins.